Skip to main content

 Living with Attention Deficit Hyperactivity Disorder (ADHD) can make everyday tasks feel overwhelming.
 As the most commonly diagnosed mental disorder in children, ADHD doesn’t just affect youth – it often continues into adulthood, creating ongoing challenges for many Canadians.

-ADHD manifests differently in each person, but common symptoms include difficulty maintaining focus, hyperactivity, and impulsive behavior.
+ADHD manifests differently in each person, but common symptoms include difficulty maintaining focus, hyperactivity, and impulsive behaviour.
 These symptoms can significantly impact daily functioning at school, work, and home.

 Some common challenges faced by people with ADHD include: